Summer Student & Faculty Employment in Computing Sciences

 - Educational background

 Sustainable Research Pathways (SRP) is a Computing Sciences program designed to bring professor-and-student teams to the lab to work on research projects.
 The program, developed in conjunction with Sustainable Horizons Institute, brings faculty members and students to national labs to build research collaborations and expand opportunities for emerging scientists.
 In early December, Computing Sciences sponsors a workshop to begin recruiting participants for the following summer.

-“Our goal is to make connections with faculty we might not otherwise connect with and to contribute to our diversity,” said Computational Research Division Director David Brown, who worked with Dr. Mary Ann Leung of the Sustainable Horizons Institute to develop the program, now in its fourth year.
-Read about one team’s experience.
+“Our goal is to make connections with faculty we might not otherwise connect with and to contribute to our diversity,” says Computational Research Division Director David Brown, who worked with Dr. Mary Ann Leung of the Sustainable Horizons Institute to develop the program, now in its fourth year.